Estimated reading time: 7 minutes

 Q: How will a Disaster Forbearance Plan impact my credit?

 A: If you were current on your mortgage prior to the effective date of your Disaster Forbearance Plan, we will continue to credit report your loan as current during the Disaster Forbearance Plan.
-If you were delinquent prior to the effective date of your Disaster Forbearance Plan, we will not be reporting this delinquency (or the Disaster Forbearance Plan) to credit reporting agencies during the forbearance.
+If you were delinquent prior to the effective date of your Disaster Forbearance Plan, we will not report this delinquency (or the Disaster Forbearance Plan) to credit reporting agencies during the forbearance.
 The absence of reporting may be seen as a sign of an increased credit risk.
 Please talk to your financial advisor if you are concerned about how your forbearance may impact your credit.
 If you do not bring the account current at the end of the disaster forbearance or enter into a workout solution to bring the account current, you will be reported as delinquent.

 Q: How will a Disaster Forbearance Plan affect my mortgage insurance payments?